cedalion.dataclasses.geometry

 smooth(lamb: float) TrimeshSurface[source]

-Apply a Taubin filter to smooth this surface.
+Apply a Taubin smoothing filter to the mesh.

 get_vertex_normals(